alexandre-touret/alexandre-touret.github.io/content/posts/distributed-tracing-opentelemetry-camel-artemis.en.md

 However, what about asynchronous transactions?
 The necessity for clarity becomes even more pronounced in such cases.
-Particularly in architectures built around messaging or event streaming brokers, attaining a holistic view of the entire transaction becomes arduous.
+Particularly in architectures built upon messaging or event streaming brokers, attaining a holistic view of the entire transaction becomes arduous.

 Why does this challenge arise?
 It's a consequence of functional transactions fragmenting into two loosely coupled subprocesses: